Kubas556/react-electron-template/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available Scripts for react

 In the project directory, you can run:

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the react app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\